 - Safety Whistle is also essential if you plan an Alaska trip.
 Our First Aid Kit set has it.
 If your set doesn’t include a whistle, you should buy it.
 It is small and light.
 You can attach it to a backpack, and it will not take up space.
 Sometimes, there is no coverage.
 So, the only way to be found is to be heard.
 The loud, crisp sound of the safety whistle help find your location in case of an accident.
 What’s more, it might help scare away wild animals if you encounter them on your trail.

 - Emergency Shelter.
 A sudden weather breaking may prevent your hiking.
-It may also happen that the temperature drops a dozen degrees even during summer.
 Or darkness surprises you on the trail.
 That’s why you should have just in case an emergency shelter and emergency blanket.
 We also have these Life Tent Emergency Survival Shelter.

 - Fire Starter & Lighter.
 A waterproof fire starter & waterproof lighter is also essential just in case of emergencies.
 If you lost your trail and have to spend the night in the middle of the wilderness, this small, lightweight item might save you.
 We can recommend this fire starter because it also has an emergency whistle.

 - Paper Maps.
 We always take paper maps for Alaska Travel.
 Of course, we use phone applications as well.
 But electronics, even the best and most modern can fail at the least appropriate moment.
 Especially in Alaska, where coverage is not very common, and services are limited.
 In Alaska’s wilderness, in national parks, you can’t count only on electronics.
 There is no coverage at all.
-When we travel, we use the detailed The MILEPOST Alaska Travel Planner one the most.
-But for each hike, we pack detailed maps for a given park, like Denali National Park & Preserve, Katmai National Park and Preserve, Kenai Fjords National Park, Wrangell-St. Elias National Park and Preserve.
+When we travel, we use the detailed MILEPOST Alaska Travel Planner one the most.
+But for each hike, we pack detailed maps for a given park, like Denali National Park & Preserve, Katmai National Park and Preserve, and more.
+But, if you have to choose one item – buy Milepost – it is by far the best on the market!

 - Compass.
 A small Basic Hiking Navigation Compass is a must just in case all devices fail.
 We use GPS devices, which have excellent quality, but the simple small compass is always in our backpack.

 - Handheld GPS.
-GPS devices are beneficial for safety, and we like to use them.
+GPS devices are beneficial for safety, and we like to use them when we plan backpacking and hiking the Alaska wilderness.
 For us, it is an essential gear for Alaska.
-Several times it helped us a lot when we lost on the trail.
-When we were lost in the wilderness area without a marked trail, our Garmin GPSMAP navigated us and helped to find our way back.
 If you can afford it, please consider Garmin in Reach Explorer+ with Satellite Communicator.
-If you love challenging/strenuous trails, hiking in the wilderness area without marked trails, or being a solo hiker, it is a perfect solution to have an SOS satellite search and rescue communicator.
-So, it is a beneficial device that can save your life.
+If you love challenging trails, hiking in the wilderness area without marked trails, or being a solo hiker, it is a perfect solution to have an SOS satellite search and rescue communicator, that can save your life.

 Packing List for Alaska – Bear Protection